 Citizens can report a potential scam or learn about the latest reported scams in the state by visiting the Ohio Attorney General's website, www.OhioAttorneyGeneral.gov/ReportaScam.

 The Police Department provides to the public a State of Ohio service called WebCheck, which is a fingerprint-based civilian background check.
-However, this service is temporarily unavailable due to an equipment upgrade project.
-It is expected to return later in 2018.
-For more information, call the Department at 847-6616
+This service is available on Tuesdays and Thursdays from 10 a.m. to noon.
+However, this service is temporarily unavailable from Dec.
+13, 2018 to Jan.
+2, 2019 due to holiday schedules.
+For more information, call the Department at 847-6616.